mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 * Signals & Systems (BME271/671 or equivalent experience [filtering, FFTs])

 ## Learning Management System
 We will be using [Canvas](https://canvas.duke.edu) as the learning management system for this course.
-Canvas will serve as homebase for all course announcements, and links to this syllabus and Gradescope.
+Canvas will serve as homebase for all course announcements, quizzes, and assignment due dates.
 This syllabus will have hyperlinks to all lecture content and lab assignments.

 Duke's [GitLab](https://gitlab.oit.duke.edu) server will be used for most course lab exercises, including asking questions to Dr. Palmeri / TAs and receiving comments/feedback on your code (submitted as Issues).

-All graded work will be submitted via Gradescope, including online quizzes based on lecture content and independent reading.

 ## Class Schedule
 This class is organized in a sequence of modules.
-Specific details surrounding dates for assignments associated with each module will be posted to Gradescope and linked below.
+Specific details surrounding dates for assignments associated with each module will be posted to Canvas and linked below.

 This course uses a version of [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), where "mastery" of a given module is necessary to progress onto the subsequent module.
 In this course, assignments of later modules depends on the successful completion of earlier modules.